ICT4H/atomfeed/README.md

 Usage
 ------

-Atomfeed server, client and spring-server atrefacts have been been published to maven central.
+Atomfeed server, client and spring-server artefacts have been been published to maven central.

 To use atomfeed-server -